Microsoft/azure-docs.cs-cz/articles/data-factory/connector-dynamics-ax.md

 ---
-title: Kopírování dat z Dynamics AX pomocí Azure Data Factory
+title: Copy data from Dynamics AX
-description: Naučte se, jak kopírovat data z Dynamics AX do podporovaných úložišť dat jímky pomocí aktivity kopírování v kanálu Azure Data Factory.
+description: Learn how to copy data from Dynamics AX to supported sink data stores by using a copy activity in an Azure Data Factory pipeline.
 services: data-factory
 documentationcenter: ''
 author: linda33wj